-"Hello guys, today I need some technical help on syncing Windows server.
-Basically, I want to sync Windows server to OneDrive.
+"Hello guys, today I need some technical help on syncing the Windows server.
+I want to sync the Windows server to OneDrive.
 I tried to do it with the OneDrive Folder method, but it is showing an error.
 Which OneDrive sync tool shall I use? "

 Being a cloud storage service, OneDrive by Microsoft allows users to store personal folders and files safely.
 The tool also allows users to share data with specific people or the public as required.
 Besides this, files can be synced to a computer and accessed from a mobile device or a web browser.
 Syncing Windows Serve with OneDrive is also easy.

 Microsoft has consumer-facing editions of Windows and for its OS, it publishes an entire Windows Serve line.
 What is a Windows Server?
 This is a line of OS that Microsoft creates for use on a server.
 In most cases, it is used in business settings.
 Here is how to sync the Windows server to OneDrive.

 If you are to work from multiple devices at different times and from anywhere, you must have access to your files.
 This is regardless of whether they are offline or online.
 Business data must always be up-to-date.
 This is the reason most mobile professionals and digital natives prefer OneDrive.
 It is reliable, convenient, and comes in handy.
 Why would a user want to sync Windows Server to OneDrive?
 There are two reasons for this.

 To protect data and make sure it is safe, important files should be synced from Server to cloud storage.
 The advantage of doing so is that, if a device crashes or is lost, it can be used as a system recovery plan.
 Most prefer using it as a system backup plan.